arcusmaximus/TrRebootModTools/Documentation.md

 format during installation (again without loss of quality).
 However, you should make sure to generate mipmaps, and ideally use the same compression as the original textures.

-You can organize your resources in subfolders in any way you like.
-You can keep the original folder structure, but you can also reorganize them or even just throw them all into the same single place.
+You can organize your *resources* in subfolders in any way you like.
+You can keep the original folder structure, but you can also reorganize them in arbitrarily named folders or even not use folders at all.
+Note that a resource may be referenced by multiple .drm resource collections: modding a texture that you extracted for just one outfit may well end up affecting other outfits too.

-This is not the case for files such as locals.bin, however — these have to keep the original folder structure.
+Unlike resources, *files* such as locals.bin have to be placed in the mod using their original folder structure (so starting with a subfolder called pc-w or pcx64-w).

-Note that a resource may be referenced by multiple .drm resource collections.
-Modding a texture that you extracted for just one outfit may well end up affecting other outfits too.
+If you have a particularly large file (not resource) to which you're only making a few small changes, you can opt to ship an IPS32 patch in your mod instead of the whole file.
+This patch should have the same folder path and file name as the target file, with an added ".ips32" extension (so for example pcx64-w\\cinstream\\03_carcrash_cine_03_part01.mul.ips32).

 ### Variations